For Loops

 Multiple Initializations and Updates

-This section is about two modifications of for
+This section is about two modifications of for loops that are

 sometimes considered bad design; used poorly, they can make the code